 Utopian Pastoral and The Inhuman Trade

-Introduction: “We Fight For Grass”
+Introduction: “We Fight for Grass”

 What may be the first appearance of “political ecology” in print offers no distinct definition or theorization.
-Yet the little think-piece entitled “We Fight for Grass” that appeared under that heading in the Science News Letter of January 5th, 1935, does articulate a strange, age-old parable of colonial avarice and climatic revenge.
-The topos long predates both the inauguration of the natural science of “ecology” in the 1860s and its self-conscious politicization in the 1970s, not to mention the splashy advent of a quite different sense of “political ecology” in (post-) humanistic theory by way of Jane Bennett’s 2010 monograph, Vibrant Matter: A Political Ecology of Things.
-Visions of what might be called “ecological retribution” – and their utopian counterpart, “ecological jubilee” – were to be the subject of this essay, for the sake of ecocriticism and Romantic “political ecology” avant la lettre, long before I stumbled upon a variant here, at one minor, modern origin of the phrase.
-Yet its presence, I think, promotes Frank Thone’s must-dismissed “We Fight for Grass” into a revealing emblem for the ongoing challenge of “political ecology” in the text-based disciplines, and a concise introduction to the present essay.
+Yet Frank Thone’s little think piece entitled “We Fight for Grass,” which appeared under that heading in the Science News Letter of January 5, 1935, does articulate a strange, age-old parable of colonial avarice and climatic revenge.
+The topos long predates both the inauguration of the natural science of “ecology” in the 1860s and its self-conscious politicization in the 1970s, not to mention the splashy advent of a quite different sense of “political ecology” in (post) humanistic theory by way of Jane Bennett’s 2010 monograph, Vibrant Matter: A Political Ecology of Things.
+Visions of what might be called “ecological retribution”—and their utopian counterpart, “ecological jubilee”—were to be the subject of this essay, for the sake of ecocriticism and Romantic “political ecology” avant la lettre, long before I stumbled upon a variant here, at one minor, modern origin of the phrase.
+Yet its presence, I think, promotes Thone’s much-dismissed “We Fight for Grass” into a revealing emblem for the ongoing challenge of “political ecology” in the text-based disciplines and a concise introduction to the present essay.

-In Thone’s 1935 interation of “political ecology,” the fantasy of ecological retribution arrives at the height of an unwieldy analogy that compares the incursions of Imperial Japan in Outer Mongolia to “the Indian Fighting days of our own West” (Thone 14).
-While “to be sure, there are differences,” Thone boils both conflicts down to an age-old antagonism between settlers and nomads: native peoples who “fight for grass” – pasture for their ruminant food-sources – against the conquering ploughshares of an “emergent empire” (14).
+In Thone’s 1935 iteration of “political ecology,” the fantasy of ecological retribution arrives at the height of an unwieldy analogy that compares the incursions of Imperial Japan in Outer Mongolia to “the Indian Fighting days of our own West” (14).
+While “to be sure, there are differences,” Thone boils both conflicts down to an age-old antagonism between settlers and nomads: native peoples who “fight for grass”—pasture for their ruminant food sources—against the conquering plowshares of an “emergent empire” (14).
 The terms of the analogy are thus technically mythic even before the author actually compares Mongolian horsemen to “Centaurs” (14).
-The toil of tilling the soil divides fallen life from Paradise in Judaeo-Christian theology and the Golden Age from the rest in Graeco-Roman cosmogony; Reformation theology and Enlightenment redefined such declension arduous progress and ranked human societies accordingly.
+The toil of tilling the soil divides fallen life from Paradise in Judaeo-Christian theology and the Golden Age from the rest in Greco-Roman cosmogony; Reformation theology and the Enlightenment redefined such a declension of arduous progress and ranked human societies accordingly.
 None of these mythic backgrounds are incidental to the present inquiry.
-But what matters most is the moral climax of “We Fight for Grass,” when Thone suddenly pivots to the Dust Bowl currently afflicting the North American prairies.
+But what matters most is the moral climax of “We Fight for Grass,” when Thone suddenly pivots to the Dust Bowl then afflicting the North American prairies.
 His political ecology casts this catastrophe as a modality of attenuated, indigenous revenge:

 The Indians fought for grass.
 They lost.
 The plow broke sod farther and farther westward, until in the mad, wheat-hungry years of the World War grasslands that never should have been turned over at all were broken and put into grain.
 Then came drought, grass-hoppers, dust storms; the Indians were in part avenged.
 Now we seek to replace the vanished grass.
-(Thone, 14)
+(14)

 At a distance of 85 years, the ideologies in play make easy targets.
 Grasslands “turned over” by an agentless “plow” elide their seizure through violent acts of “Indian Removal” (juridical, military, and biopolitical) that the author will neither query nor name.
-“We seek to replace the vanished grass,” Thone concludes, yet fail to imagine reparations for the (putatively) “vanished” people, let alone to grasp how the two projects would be inseparable.
+“We seek to replace the vanished grass,” Thone concludes, yet fail to imagine reparations for the (putatively) “vanished” people, let alone grasp how the two projects would be inseparable.
 Though a tone of regret replaces that of triumph, Thone’s grass-up, ecological retelling of political conflict leaves the fatalist logic of Manifest Destiny and its myth of the Vanishing Indian intact.